Rishabh28mehtA/ML/README.md

 # ML
 Learning ML
-Using online clean datasets for practice
+Using online datasets for practice
-Learning kool things everyday